jerryscript-project/jerryscript/targets/curie_bsp/README.md

 js e 1 OK
 ```

-`js e 1 ACK` and `js e 1 OK` are debug info of Curie BSP uart commands, which mean it receive and execute the command sucessfully. `Hello World!` is the printed content. `undefined` is the return value of the statement `print ('Hello World!')`.
+`js e 1 ACK` and `js e 1 OK` are debug info of Curie BSP uart commands, which mean it receive and execute the command successfully. `Hello World!` is the printed content. `undefined` is the return value of the statement `print ('Hello World!')`.